gocraft/web/README.md

 This is currently where the implementation of this library stops.
 I recommend you read the documentation of [net/http](http://golang.org/pkg/net/http/).

+## Extra Middlware
+This package is going to keep the built-in middlware simple and lean.
+Extra middleware can be found across the web:
+*  [https://github.com/opennota/json-binding](https://github.com/opennota/json-binding) - mapping JSON request into a struct

+If you'd like me to link to your middleware, let me know with a pull request to this README.

 ## Thanks & Authors
 I use code/got inspiration from these excellent libraries:
 *  [Revel](https://github.com/robfig/revel) - pathtree routing.